UlyanaFilkova/UlyanaFilkova/README.md

 I can solve a Rubik's Cube in under 2 minutes 🎉

 -->
-👩🏻‍🎓 the 4th course student at the Belarusian State University\
+👩🏻‍🎓 the 4th course student at the Belarusian State University,\
 the Faculty of Applied Mathematics and Computer Science

 🎓 Studied at [The Rolling Scopes](https://rs.school/) courses